asterisk/documentation/docs/Development/Roadmap/Asterisk-12-Projects/New-SIP-channel-driver/SIP-Stack-Research/Investigation-of-a-reSIProcate-Based-SIP-Channel-Driver-in-Asterisk.md

----
+!!! info ""

-**Information:**   Manually managing the loading and loading of a run-time library may raise issues such as race conditions during startup and shutdown.
+    Manually managing the loading and loading of a run-time library may raise issues such as race conditions during startup and shutdown.

----
+[//]: # (end-info)

 Asterisk Specific Considerations